Call of the Wild Camps

 Grades and Ages

 Inspire's outdoor camps are for grades K-5, ages 5-10.
 Over the summer, we accept kids who will be entering K-5 in the fall of the upcoming school year.
-The minimum age is 5 by the start date of a registered camp.
+The minimum age is 5 by the start date of all registered camp sessions.

 We prioritize grouping by adjacent grades, and the grade range per group is flexible.
 Common groups are K-1, K-2, K-3, and 3-5.
 Groups are flexibly based on enrollment, parent requests, and other variables.
 Children are not in separate grade groups throughout the whole camp day; all grades are together at times such as free play, snack, and lunch.
 All groups have choices for the same types of activities within vicinity of each other, and children in primary and upper grades form groups for differentiated curriculum.
 Children form separate groups on hikes to maintain a comfortable pace with peers.